Ellen White Investigation

 The time is fast coming when the controlling power of the labor unions will be very oppressive.2

-She prophesied the unions would make it very difficult for Adventists to do business in cities like Los Angeles:
+In 1903, she prophesied the unions would make it very difficult for SDAs to do business in cities like Los Angeles:

 Because of these unions and confederacies, it will soon be very difficult for our institutions to carry on their work in the cities.
 My warning is: Keep out of the cities.
 Build no sanitariums in the cities. ...
 When the question arose in regard to the establishment of a sanitarium in Los Angeles, I felt that I must oppose this move.
 I carried a very heavy burden in regard to the matter, and I could not keep silent.
 It is time, brethren, that we heeded the testimonies sent us in mercy and love from the God of heaven.3

-Interestingly enough, the SDA Corporation ignored these "testimonies" that were supposedly sent by God himself, and opened White Memorial Medical Center, a 59-bed hospital in the Boyle Heights neighborhood of Los Angeles in 1913.4
+Interestingly, the SDA Corporation ignored these "testimonies" that were supposedly sent by God himself and opened multiple institutions in the greater Los Angeles area:4

 Analysis